Garage Gym Ideas

 Create A Multi-Purpose Space

-We like how streamlined and uncluttered it is; there is more space for a larger selection of exercise equipment, and the equipment is spaced out sufficiently so that multiple people can perform different types of exercise at the same time.
+We like how streamlined and uncluttered it is; there is more space for a larger selection of exercise equipment, and the equipment is spaced out sufficiently so that multiple people can perform different types of exercise simultaneously.
 This layout works just as well for a half-garage as it does for a full-garage.

 Open Up The Space With Sliding Doors